OguzPastirmaci/lightweight-os-on-oci/README.md

 - Flatcar Linux is [in the list](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/importingcustomimagelinux.htm#ossupport) of Linux Distributions that Support Custom Image Import on OCI.

-- Clear Linux has the lowest boot time.
+- Clear Linux has the best boot time.

 ## What does supported/not supported mean?